MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/winbio_ioctl/ns-winbio_ioctl-_winbio_data.md

 ## -remarks

-The WINBIO_DATA structure associates a length, in bytes, with an arbitrary block of contiguous memory.</p>
+The WINBIO_DATA structure associates a length, in bytes, with an arbitrary block of contiguous memory.